Coca-Cola HBC Trade Channels Marketing Manager Nadya Slavova (‘08) talks Soft Drinks and Hard Work

 In 2008, Coca-Cola was ranked number one in the best global brands charts, so it only made sense that she leapt at the offer.
 This is when Slavova became part of the close-knit family and creative team behind the brand’s Bulgarian branch.
 The rest is history.

-Once in the Coca-Cola family, she got a chance to work at different positions.
+Once in the Coca-Cola family, she got a chance to work in different positions.
 From Sparkling Soft Drinks Officer, and Sampling and Events Supervisor, all the way to her current Trade ChannelsMarketing Manager position, she gained valuable insights and indispensable skills in the world of marketing that made her a powerful asset to her team.

 In the future, she plans to continue contributing to the marketing team of Coca-Cola Hellenic either in Bulgaria or abroad.